Putrajaya: Climate

 Putrajaya has a tropical rainforest climate (Af) with heavy rainfall year-round and high temperatures throughout the year.
-Typical cities, towns, and other geographical regions with this climate, Putrajaya does not have a true dry season.
+As is typical of cities, towns, and other geographical regions with this climate, Putrajaya does not have a true dry season.
 The average temperature in Putrajaya is 27.1 °C, which is measured at approximately 80.8 °F. Over the course of a yearly period, the rainfall averages 2307 mm in Putrajaya, which is approximately 90.8 inches.